 A WUR non-AP STA shall maintain a BSS Parameter Update Counter.
 The WUR non-AP STA shall update the value of its BSS Parameter Update Counter to the value of the Counter subfield contained in the latest WUR Operation element received from the WUR AP with which it is associated.
 A WUR non-AP STA that receives the Counter subfield of the Type Dependent Control field in a broadcast WUR Wake-up frame that contains a value that is different from the value of its BSS Parameter Update Counter shall follow the procedure defined in 11.2.3.15 (TIM Broadcast) to attempt to receive the Beacon information. (#141, #1147, #740)

-A WUR non-AP STA should send a frame to the associated WUR AP using its PCR component after receiving a WUR Wake-up frame with ID field set to the WUR ID that identifies the WUR non-AP STA. (#142, #1077)
+A WUR non-AP STA should send a frame to the associated WUR AP (#52)after receiving a WUR Wake-up frame with ID field set to the WUR ID that identifies the WUR non-AP STA. (#142, #1077)

 TGba editor: Change 31.8 Protected WUR frames as follows: (Track change on)